 Planned review of vehicle emissions standards in New Zealand

 The Land Transport (Vehicle Exhaust Emissions) Rule 2007 was last reviewed and updated in 2012.
-A planned review of the need for the adoption of any further new vehicle exhaust emissions standards for both new and used vehicles, previously announced by the Minister of Transport in 2012(external link), has been deferred until 2016.
+A planned review of the need for the adoption of any further new vehicle exhaust emissions standards for both new and used vehicles, previously announced by the Minister of Transport in 2012(external link), was deferred until 2016.
 This review of exhaust emission standards is yet to take place.

 Although Australia began public consultation in 2013 on implementing further emissions standards (especially the Euro 6 standard — the most stringent standard available), the process has been delayed.
-In late October 2015, the Australian Government announced it will review its requirements for further European emissions standards in 2016(external link) However, there have been no recent announcements requiring higher standards.
+In late October 2015, the Australian Government announced it would review its requirements for further European emissions standards in 2016(external link) However, there have been no recent announcements requiring higher standards.
 Standards in Australia are important for New Zealand, as a large number of new vehicles entering New Zealand are built to Australian standards.
 Changing the timing of New Zealand’s review means this can be carried out once Australia have confirmed their plans regarding the update of new standards and testing requirements.
 The review will include new Euro and equivalent Australian standards for new vehicles, and an update to the standards for used vehicles.

 Studies of vehicle emissions